FEMA acting head David Richardson resigns, sources say

 From the outset, Richardson's leadership style garnered attention.
 In his first all-hands meeting he told agency staff: "Don't get in my way … I will run right over you," and declared, "I and I alone speak for FEMA."

-CBS News has reached out to the Department of Homeland Security for any comment.
+CBS News has reached out to the Department of Homeland Security for comment.

 At a congressional hearing in July, Richardson defended FEMA's performance as a "model" of disaster response, disputing reports of delayed deployments and unanswered calls.
 He also denied there were lapses in contracts for FEMA's disaster help line.